grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

     This configuration will deploy {{< param "PRODUCT_NAME" >}} as a `StatefulSet` using the built-in [clustering](https://grafana.com/docs/agent/latest/flow/concepts/clustering/) functionality to allow distributing scrapes across all Agent Pods.

     This is not the only deployment mode possible.
 For example, you may want to use a `DaemonSet` to collect host-level logs or metrics.
-See [the {{< param "PRODUCT_NAME" >}} deployment guide](https://grafana.com/docs/agent/latest/flow/setup/deploy-agent/) for more details about different topologies.
+See the {{< param "PRODUCT_NAME" >}} [deployment guide](https://grafana.com/docs/agent/latest/flow/setup/deploy-agent/) for more details about different topologies.

-2. Create a Flow config file, `agent.river`.
+2. Create a {{< param "PRODUCT_ROOT_NAME" >}} configuration file, `agent.river`.

-    We will be adding to this config in the next step as we convert `MetricsInstances`.
+    We will be adding to this configuration in the next step as we convert `MetricsInstances`.
 You can add any additional configuration to this file as you desire.

-3. Install the grafana helm repository:
+3. Install the Grafana Helm repository:

     ```
     helm repo add grafana https://grafana.github.io/helm-charts